dtransposed/Lagrange/_posts/2020-06-28-What-Matters-In-RL.md

 2. Linear decaying may slightly improve the performance.

 **Comments:** This is pretty much consistent with what we already know about the most popular optimizers.
 Adam is pretty much always a safe default.
-And regarding the default learning rate, well, Andrej Karpathy has pretty much said it [four years ago](https://twitter.com/karpathy/status/801621764144971776?s=20).
+And regarding the default learning rate, well, Andrej Karpathy pretty much said it [four years ago](https://twitter.com/karpathy/status/801621764144971776?s=20).

 ## Regularization